 The City of Placerville was granted a 12-month construction allocation extension of Local Partnership Program funds at the June 26-27, 2020 California Transportation Commission meeting.
 EDCTC staff worked with the City and Caltrans and submitted the funding allocation requests to the CTC for the June meeting.
-The new project schedule shows the City going out to bid in October of 2020 with the construction contract award in early winter of 2021.
+The new project schedule shows the construction contract award in early winter of 2021.